olly007opm/compass-tracker-plugin/readme.md

 # Compass Tracker
-A Minecraft Paper plugin that allows you to track another player with a special compass.
+A Minecraft Paper plugin which allows players to track other players using a special compass.